Applying to College

 - Demonstrate your sincere interest in the schools that track this (some private colleges) by making a campus visit, seeing the rep at Country Day, and emailing the admissions office.

-- Write your essays early to allow time to rewrite them if necessary.
+- Write your essays early to allow time for revisions, if necessary.
 Take time with your essays—good essays can make your application stand out.
 Show your essay to an English teacher or college counselor who will give you critical, objective feedback.

-- Take care with your applications and proof read them several times before submitting.
+- Proofread your applications several times before submitting.

 - Send supplementary application materials if it helps demonstrate additional talents or skills.